 There are a lot of tests doctors can use to find out if you have cancer.
 You can find out which ones are used for which cancers in the Types of Cancer section, but common options include:

-- Blood tests, which are used to monitor the amount of red blood cells, white blood cells and platelets in your blood, as these can all be affected by cancer.
+- Blood tests: these are used to monitor the amount of red blood cells, white blood cells and platelets in your blood, as these can all be affected by cancer.
 Blood tests can also be used to measure how your liver and kidneys are working, and to show the levels of nutrients in your blood.

-- Bone scans, which show up unusual things going on in your bones much earlier than x-rays.
+- Bone scans: these show up unusual things going on in your bones much earlier than x-rays.
 Before a bone scan, you’re given a radioactive fluid through an IV line.
 This fluid collects anywhere there is a lot of cell activity in your bones – a potential sign of cancer – and then shows up on the scan.

-- CT scans, which are also known as CAT scans (CT stands for computerised tomography).
+- CT scans: these are also known as CAT scans (CT stands for Computerised Tomography).
 A CT scan creates detailed cross-sectional pictures of your body from various angles, and can show exactly where a tumour is and how big it is.
 During a CT scan, you usually lie on your back on a flat bed, while a scanner rotates around you.

-- MRI scans, which create cross-sectional pictures of your body and show some types of tumours.
+- MRI scans: these create cross-sectional pictures of your body and show some types of tumours.
 During an MRI (which stands for Magnetic Resonance Imaging), you need to lie still on a flat bed inside a large tube.
 It can be noisy, but you’ll be able to talk to the radiographer who is controlling the scanner.

-- PET scans, which produce detailed 3D images of the inside of your body and can show if lumps are cancerous, whether cancer has spread, and if cancer treatment is working.
-PET stands for Positron emission tomography.
+- PET scans: these produce detailed 3D images of the inside of your body and can show if lumps are cancerous, whether cancer has spread, and if cancer treatment is working.
+PET stands for Positron Emission Tomography.
 Before you have a PET scan, you’ll be given a radioactive substance which then spreads through your body.
 During the scan, this substance shows up any possible problems.

-- X-rays, which can be used to show changes in tissues and in breasts, lungs and other parts of your body.
+- X-rays: these can be used to show changes in tissues and in breasts, lungs and other parts of your body.